 6. Discussion.
-Motivated by the computational studies (cf. [5], [13], [14], [17]) of pattern formation in RD systems with a time-delay in the reaction-kinetics, modeling gene expression time delays, we have analyzed the linear stability of spike solutions to various limiting forms of the GM RD model with delayed reaction-kinetics in both 1-D and 2-D domains.
+Motivated by the computational studies (cf. [5], [14], [15], [18]) of pattern formation in RD systems with a time-delay in the reaction-kinetics, by modeling gene expression time delays, we have analyzed the linear stability of spike solutions to various limiting forms of the GM RD model with delayed reaction-kinetics in both 1-D and 2-D domains.
 Our analysis has provided phase diagrams in parameter space where such solutions are linearly stable.
+We have focused our analysis on determining any Hopf bifurcation associated with the amplitude of the spike as the delay increases.
+Any such instability occurs on an $\mathcal{O}(1)$ time-scale, and is associated with an unstable $\mathcal{O}(1)$ eigenvalue of an NLEP.

-When the delay occurs only in the inhibitor kinetics, one of our main conclusions is that if the delay T exceeds a threshold, the steady-state spike solution is unconditionally unstable.
+When the delay occurs only in the inhibitor kinetics, one of our main conclusions is that if the delay T exceeds a threshold value, the steady-state spike solution is unconditionally unstable.
 Comparison with full numerical results in 1-D suggests that large-scale oscillations, indicative of a subcritical Hopf bifurcation, occur just beyond the Hopf bifurcation boundary.
-Such uncontrolled oscillations, representing a global breakdown of a robust stable patterning mechanism, were observed in the numerical studies of [5], [13], and [14] for the GM and some related models.
+Such uncontrolled oscillations, representing a global breakdown of a robust stable patterning mechanism, were observed in the numerical studies of [5], [14], and [15] for the GM and some related models.
 A second main conclusion of our study is that our detailed and explicit analysis of spike stability for the special subrange of GM exponents for which the NLEP is explicitly solvable is actually representative of the more general case.
 More specifically, we showed that qualitatively identical conclusions regarding the stability of a spike hold for more general GM exponent sets, including the prototypical GM model where (p, q, m, s) = (2, 1, 2, 0) in (1.1).
 Finally, although we have primarily focused on the case where only the inhibitor kinetics has a time-delay, in §5 we have also shown that qualitatively similar results occur when both the activator and inhibitor reaction-kinetics have a time delay.
-In particular, for this latter case where the study of the NLEP is intractable analytically, we have determined the Hopf bifurcation boundary numerically and have shown analytically, for various limiting forms of the GM model, that a Hopf bifurcation must occur as the delay increases.
+In particular, for this latter case where the study of the NLEP is analytically intractable, we have determined the Hopf bifurcation boundary numerically and have shown analytically, for various limiting forms of the GM model, that a Hopf bifurcation must occur as the delay increases.

 We now briefly discuss a few possible extensions of this study.
-Firstly, from a mathematical viewpoint, it would be interesting to investigate whether the Hopf bifurcation due to delayed reaction-kinetics is typically subcritical, confirming the numerical observations in [13] and §3.3, and therefore can lead to uncontrolled oscillations of the spike amplitude near the Hopf bifurcation boundary.
+Firstly, from a mathematical viewpoint, it would be interesting to investigate whether the Hopf bifurcation due to delayed reaction-kinetics is typically subcritical, confirming the numerical observations in [14] and §3.3, and therefore can lead to uncontrolled oscillations of the spike amplitude near the Hopf bifurcation boundary.
 Secondly, our analysis has been restricted to determining the linear stability of spike solutions on an $\mathcal{O}(1)$ time-scale, as characterized by the spectrum of an NLEP.
-In addition, it would be interesting to determine the effect of a time-delay in the reaction-kinetics on the small eigenvalues of order $\mathcal{O}(\epsilon^2)$ (cf. [11]) in the linearization of the steady-state spike pattern.
-Moreover, it is an open problem to derive and then analyze an ODE with time-delay characterizing the slow dynamics of a spike for the finite-domain problem under delayed reaction-kinetics.
+In addition, it would be interesting to study the effect of a time-delay in the reaction-kinetics on the small eigenvalues of order $\mathcal{O}(\epsilon^2)$ (cf. [11]) in the linearization of the steady-state spike pattern.
+These small eigenvalues are associated with translational instabilities of the spike (cf. [11]).
+Any Hopf bifurcation as the delay increases that is associated with these small eigenvalues would lead to an oscillatory motion in the spatial location of the center of the spike.
+In a related direction, it is an open problem to derive and then analyze an ODE for the spatial location of the center of the spike for the finite-domain problem under delayed reaction-kinetics.
+With no delay, such an analysis is given in [12].